stutoepke/ProgIClass/README.md

 This class uses the C# language.

-These will only be posted after the due date is past to discourse anyone from plagerizing my work during the assignment period.
+These will only be posted after the due date is past to discourage anyone from plagerizing my work during the assignment period.